 In Spain, in contrast with its timeline in other countries, court interpreting has been an under-researched area until recently.
 In the last two decades, however, research in court interpreting has emerged as a major topic in Europe.
 In fact, within the Horizon 2020 Programme, the Directorate-General for Justice of the European Commission, through the Justice Programme 2014-2020, is offering grants to undertake research in this area.
 Nevertheless, the European projects which have been carried out so far have focused on the analysis of language barriers in the access to Justice and on the need to set similar standards regarding training, accreditation and recruitment of interpreters.

-In Spain, a new law has just been published in the Spanish Official Gazette (BOE, 28 April 2015) which has modified the Spanish Code of Criminal Procedure as a result of the transposition of both the Directive 2010/64/EU of the European Parliament and of the Council of 20 October 2010 on the right to interpretation and translation in criminal proceedings and the Directive 2012/13/EU of the European Parliament and of the Ouncil of 22 May 2012 on the right to information in criminal proceedings..
-This turns translation and interpreting into an essential element in the rights to effective legal protection in the exercise of lawful rights and interests before the courts in order to avoid any state of defencelessness, namely the right to be informed of the accusation against them, the right to a public process with all procedural guarantees and the right to self-defence, as enshrined in Article 24 of the Spanish Constitution.
+In Spain, a new law was published in the Spanish Official Gazette (BOE, 28 April 2015) which modified the Spanish Code of Criminal Procedure as a result of the transposition of both the Directive 2010/64/EU of the European Parliament and of the Council of 20 October 2010 on the right to interpretation and translation in criminal proceedings and the Directive 2012/13/EU of the European Parliament and of the Ouncil of 22 May 2012 on the right to information in criminal proceedings..
+This turned translation and interpreting into an essential element in the rights to effective legal protection in the exercise of lawful rights and interests before the courts in order to avoid any state of defencelessness, namely the right to be informed of the accusation against them, the right to a public process with all procedural guarantees and the right to self-defence, as enshrined in Article 24 of the Spanish Constitution.

-Accordingly, the research projects previously undertaken by the research team of this project (for instance, see the recent doctoral thesis entitled Interpreting in courts.
-The case of Romanian in the courts in Barcelona) reveal that currently court interpreters lack the required technological and research resources to carry out their tasks with accuracy, rigour and diligence.
+Accordingly, the research projects previously undertaken by the research team of this project (for instance, see the doctoral thesis entitled Interpreting in courts.
+The case of Romanian in the courts in Barcelona) revealed that currently court interpreters lack the required technological and research resources to carry out their tasks with accuracy, rigour and diligence.